Harassment and illegal evictions

 Your landlord may be guilty of illegal eviction if you:

-- aren’t given the notice to leave the property that your landlord must give you
+- are not given the notice to leave the property that your landlord must give you

 - find the locks have been changed